 Bob plays several times a week and conducts his own local tournaments.
 We told him not to baby them and he didn't.
 He really put them through their paces.
 Bob has a wicked break and a heck of a snap.
 The ferrules held up great, but we were disappointed that after rigorous testing they were scratching and discoloring from chalk.
 Chalk is very abrasive and will scratch most any metal.
 I was not satisfied with this as I wanted this to be the best ferrule money can buy.
 I decided that I needed to go in another direction.

 I researched some more looking for that perfect metal for my ferrules.
 After contacting a metallurgist I finally came up with a composition of materials that would be perfect for my application (which is proprietary, a trade secret and will not be revealed).
 The problem is it is very expensive and difficult to manufacture.
-They must be laser etched with the Trademark Name, be available in 5 metric OD sizes (more to come) and have a mirror polished finish.
+They must be laser etched with the Trademark Name, be available in 5 metric OD sizes from 11.75 mm to 13.00 mm (now available in 9.0 mm, 9.5 mm, 10.0 mm and 10.5 mm) and have a mirror polished finish.
 Thankfully after buying samples from many companies I found one to manufacture them and keep the price down so that anybody can afford to buy one.
 They are manufactured individually under strict tolerances in a state-of-the-art facility.
 Each one is die cast under extremely high heat, diamond polished to a mirror finish and Laser Etched.

 After building more shafts, and several cues, with this new ferrule we let Bob put them to the test.
 I am happy to report that I am very satisfied with this material.
 It is super shiny, extremely scratch resistant, will not break under harsh playing conditions, will not discolor, won't rust or oxidize and should last forever.
 I say should because forever is a long time and I don't have enough years left to say "positively" they will last forever.